Moein-bsd/How-config-softether-vpn--for-bypassing-sanction/README.md

 8.Create New Connection String:

-setting Name : <you favorite Name>,
+setting Name : you favorite Name,
-Host Name : <Your Server IP Address>,
+Host Name : Your Server IP Address,
-Password : <Your password what you Entered for ServerPasswordSet setting ----> Look at Step3)
+Password : Your password what you Entered for ServerPasswordSet setting ----> Look at Step3